Bachelor of Science in Business Administration

 - REE 4303 (Investment Decision Making)

-IST majors interested in furthering their knowledge of information systems and operations management may pursue a Master of Science with a major in Information Systems and Operations Management (MS-ISOM) through the combined degree program.
+IST majors interested in furthering their knowledge of information systems and operations management may pursue a Master of Science in Information Systems and Operations Management (MS-ISOM) through the combined degree program.
 Combined degree students may apply select master’s courses toward their bachelor’s degree.
 While the MS-ISOM program is rigorous, students who complete the combined degree enhance their marketability and develop valuable industry relationships.

 One of the unique benefits of being an IST major is the opportunity to double major in another School of Business discipline.
 IST majors are free to add an additional major in Finance, Economics, Marketing, Management, or General Studies.
 By pursuing a second major in business, students further their business knowledge while developing the technical skills necessary to compete in today’s evolving marketplace.
 For more information about double majoring please consult your School of Business Academic Advisor and Career Coach.